-Our Solar Advisors will review your goals to help determine which program may be best for you.
+Our Solar Advisors will review your goals to help determine which financing for solar systems may be best for you.
 We can show you how solar financing can save significantly when compared to your current and future electric bill.
 We assist you by putting together the financing applications and working with the lenders to make the process as easy as possible for you.

 Solar Power Financing Options